 Language and culture plays a role in bridging the cultural divide between the generations.
 Culture refers to both in terms of ethnicity, mindset, worldview, attitudes, as well as way of life.

 Some months ago, heard the sharing of an overseas-born Chinese couple who moved to China to be tentmakers, having grown up in the West; supported by a well-known missions organisation.
 From their personal experiences, issues and dilemmas encountered, it really felt like they were seriously crossing into a foreign culture

-Hence, its also a question of identity or what is ‘normal'(?!?! whatever than means 🙂 ).
+Hence, its also a question of identity or what is ‘normal'(?!?! whatever that means, and to who? 🙂 ).